particle-iot/docs/src/content/reference/SDKs/ios.md

 **Rebranding notice**

 Spark has been rebranded as Particle.
 Code that previously used `Spark` keyword as class prefix now uses `Particle` keyword.
 CocoaPods library [Spark-SDK](https://cocoapods.org/pods/Spark-SDK) has been deprecated in favor of [Particle-SDK](https://cocoapods.org/pods/Particle-SDK) library.
-Github repository [particle-iot/spark-sdk-ios](https://github.com/particle-iot/spark-sdk-ios/) has been deprecated in favor of [particle-iot/particle-sdk-ios](https://github.com/particle-iot/particle-sdk-ios/) too.
+GitHub repository [particle-iot/spark-sdk-ios](https://github.com/particle-iot/spark-sdk-ios/) has been deprecated in favor of [particle-iot/particle-sdk-ios](https://github.com/particle-iot/particle-sdk-ios/) too.

 **Swift support**